dbt-labs/semantic-layer-sdk-python/README.md

 # dbt Semantic Layer SDK for Python

-> 🧪 This library is still experimental and it's not feature complete yet.
+> 🧪 This library is still experimental and it's not feature-complete yet.

 A library for easily accessing [dbt's Semantic Layer](https://docs.getdbt.com/docs/use-dbt-semantic-layer/dbt-sl/) via Python.